johanneswussler/Mendix-AWS-Lambda/README.md

 72. Close the popup with **OK**.
 73. Close and save the microflow.

-You have now created a working app, that calls **Amazon Lambda** functions and uses the results of these function calls.
+You have now created a working app, that calls **AWS Lambda** functions and uses the results of these function calls.
 In the next section, it will be explained how to run the application and test it.
 You can also improve the application by implementing the lambda function **getParcelLocation** in the same fashion (steps 8 to 73).

 ## 7. Run Your App